CM Pay Per Post (CMPPP) + MicroPayments (CMMP) - Use Case - Creating a Paid Articles Site With Subscriptions

 Using Placeholders

-In both cases (customer or admin) you can customize the email subject and template using placeholders:
+In both cases (customer or admin) you can customize the e-mail subject and template using placeholders:

-• [blogname] - WordPress defined bog name parameter
+[blogname] - WordPress defined blog name parameter.

 The admin can track all active subscriptions at any time.